Nin-MAR.KI: Name

 The reading of the theonym dNin-MAR.KI or dNin-MAR is uncertain.
 The latter form is older, and appears chiefly in sources from the Fara period, with later attestations being rare, while the former is first known from the inscriptions of Ur-Nanshe.
 Both could be used interchangeably, as evidenced by the use of both to render the theophoric element in the names of the same individuals mentioned in texts of Lagash.
 However, there is also some evidence that in certain cases the name Nin-MAR refers to a different deity, and Gebhard J. Selz goes as far as suggesting no certain attestations of Nin-MAR.KI are available from before Ur-Nanshe's reign.
-Walther Sallaberger argues a possible example is a zame hymn from Abu Salabikh, as individual copies alternate between two theonyms, Nin-MAR and Nin-ŠITA3, the latter meaning "mistress of the water channel," in the same passage.
-However, Joan Goodnick Westenholz assumed that the zame hymn Nin-MAR is the same goddess as Nin-MAR.KI.
+Walther Sallaberger argues one of the Zame Hymns from Abu Salabikh is a possible example, as individual copies alternate between two theonyms, Nin-MAR and Nin-ŠITA3, the latter meaning "mistress of the water channel", in the same passage.
+However, Joan Goodnick Westenholz assumed that Nin-MAR from the Zame Hymns is the same goddess as Nin-MAR.KI.
 A theonym attested in a single text from Umma, dNin-mar-KA-ra-ka, despite the similarity is assumed to not be a further alternate writing of Nin-MAR.KI's name, as the latter is entirely absent from the sources from this city.